Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Illustrative Examples

 In particular, our truss-type MBB beam result is akin to those in existing multiscale works with the same design domain. \cite{Xia2014FE2} performed an exhaustive two-scale TO that optimized every microstructure, resulting in horizontal (uniaxial) and diagonal (anisotropic) features that are oriented with stress directions, and a compliance of $f_c=190$.
 Meanwhile, \cite{Wang2020lvgp} proposed a multiclass design with rectangular trusses on the horizontal macro-bars, X's on the diagonal macro-struts, and a compliance of $f_c=214.02$.
 Our framework can be thought of as bridging these two methods.
 This is indeed reflected in our 2-class truss result, which achieves a compliance value between the two existing works, $f_c=192.47$, and has similar microstructures.

 In terms of performance, truss basis classes outshine the freeform basis in both problems.
 We theorize that our freeform bases do not perform as well for two reasons.
-(1) They were automatically chosen to maximize diversity, i.e., coverage, in shapes and properties, which undoubtedly can skip microstructures with properties that are more optimal for compliance.
+(1) They were automatically chosen to maximize diversity, i.e., coverage, in shapes and properties, which undoubtedly can skip microstructures with properties that are more optimal for these specific problems.
 (2) They contain complex, thin features that force their lower feasible bounds to have high volume fractions ($v_{min}=0.28$), which clashes with the low target volume of $0.36$ in the MBB problem.

 Despite these disadvantages, however, the compliance attained by using freeform basis classes is decent across both examples and near those of existing works, confirming the versatility of diverse bases and our design framework.
-In fact, for the multi-load bridge, the freeform set reaches $f_c=100.15$, lower than the one in \cite{Wang2020lvgp}, $f_c=114.17$.
 A deeper look into the MBB example also reveals that the multiclass freeform FGS (Fig.~\ref{fig:ex_dpp_mbb1_2class}) still surpasses single-class designs that vary only in volume fraction (Table~\ref{tab:ex_mbb1_single_class}).